 Using Save Type 4, you can create, edit, or delete column sequences by using save-to-database within a spreadsheet, instead of using the Edit Table dialog.

 Column sequences are managed using two different Save Type 4 processes.
-Axiom.
-Column Sequences defines the sequence "container," such as the sequence name, table name, and ID.
+Axiom.ColumnSequences defines the sequence "container," such as the sequence name, table name, and ID.
+Axiom.ColumnSequenceItems defines the individual columns assigned to the sequence and their order.